Online Resource Allocation via Static Bundle Pricing: General Single-Minded Combinatorial Auctions: The Proof of Theorem

-The second term corresponds to buyers with extremely large valuations.
-We now control this contribution by mixing with a second, high-price mechanism.

-\paragraph{Handling very large valuations.} Define an auxiliary mechanism $\alg_2$ that posts a \emph{single} menu entry consisting of all items, priced at $2\fopt_\gamma$.
-We first show that we may assume that extremely large valuations are rare.
+\paragraph{Dealing with Extremely Large Values.} The negative term of \eqref{eq:large_market} corresponds to buyers with extremely large realized values.
+To deal with them, we introduce auxiliary mechanism $\alg_2$, which posts a single menu entry consisting of all items, priced at $2\,\fopt_\gamma$.
+We distinguish two cases.